Warren & Migliaccio, L.L.P.

 Transportation and travel covered by child support can encompass a wide range of expenses.
 For example, a parent can use child support payments to help pay for vehicle maintenance, gas, and auto insurance.
 They can also use it to cover the costs of public transportation.

 Additionally, child support can help cover the expenses associated with more extensive travel arrangements.
 For example, suppose the parents live in different cities or states.
-In that case, child support can help cover the expenses associated with the child’s visitation travel, including plane tickets or other long-distance travel fares.
+In that case, child support can help cover the expenses associated with the child’s visitation travel, including plane tickets or other long-distance travel fares, ensuring the child maintains a relationship with both parents despite their geographical distance.

 5. Extracurricular Activities